Ann Coulter: Antisemitism accusations

 Coulter was accused of antisemitism in an October 8, 2007, interview with Donny Deutsch on The Big Idea.
 During the interview, Coulter stated that the United States is a Christian nation, and said that she wants "Jews to be perfected, as they say" (referring to them being converted to Christianity).
-Deutsch, a practicing Jew, implied that this was an anti-semitic remark, but Coulter said she did not consider it to be a hateful comment.
+Deutsch, a practicing Jew, implied that this was an antisemitic remark, but Coulter said she did not consider it to be a hateful comment.
 Coulter's comments on the show were condemned by the Anti-Defamation League, American Jewish Committee and Bradley Burston, and the National Jewish Democratic Council asked media outlets to cease inviting Coulter as a guest commentator.

 Talk show host Dennis Prager, while disagreeing with her comments, said that they were not "anti-semitic", noting, "There is nothing in what Ann Coulter said to a Jewish interviewer on CNBC that indicates she hates Jews or wishes them ill, or does damage to the Jewish people or the Jewish state.
 And if none of those criteria is present, how can someone be labeled anti-Semitic?"
 Conservative activist David Horowitz also defended Coulter against the allegation.

 Coulter in September 2015 tweeted in response to multiple candidates' references to Israel during a Republican presidential primary debate, "How many f---ing Jews do these people think there are in the United States?"
 The Anti-Defamation League referred to the tweets as "ugly, spiteful and anti-Semitic".
 In response to accusations of anti-Semitism, she tweeted "I like the Jews, I like fetuses, I like Reagan.
 Didn't need to hear applause lines about them all night."